josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

     Once the features have been prepared, you will need to split the data so that the bulk of it (such as 70%) is used to train the model, and the rest of it is used to test, or validate, the model.

     b.
-What attributes of the flight and weather data do you think AWT should use in predicting flight delays?
-How would you recommend that AWT identify the columns that provide the most predictive value in determining if a flight will be delayed?
+What attributes of the flight and weather data do you think MT should use in predicting flight delays?
+How would you recommend that MT identify the columns that provide the most predictive value in determining if a flight will be delayed?
 Be specific on the modules or libraries they could use and how they would apply them against the data.

-    There are multiple approaches AWT could use to perform feature selection and to identify the data attributes that are the most helpful in accurately predicting a delay.
+    There are multiple approaches MT could use to perform feature selection and to identify the data attributes that are the most helpful in accurately predicting a delay.
 They should start with any domain knowledge they have---this would likely point in the direction of the flight attribute's airline, departure airport, destination airport, and time of day as well as the weather attribute's wind speed, temperature, and precipitation conditions.
 Additionally, they should identify and remove fields that do not add value (i.e., because they are mostly empty or only have a constant value).
 They should use Python or R functions, such as `replace` or `na.omit`, respectively, to remove empty rows or replace constant values (such as 'M' for missing data) within the important feature columns.
 From there, they could construct a preliminary model and validate how it performs against the training data.
 In additional passes, they might choose to score the effectiveness of their trained model against training and testing data sets to see whether their baseline score is improving or regressing.

     c.
 Some of the data may need a little touching up: columns need to be removed, data types need to be changed.
 How would these steps be applied in your model?

     Data munging can be best accomplished using R or Python, languages familiar to data scientists and developers.
 These languages provide powerful data transformation capabilities, and allow for flexibility in how data cleanup occurs, while reducing the overall complexity of ML models.
 These steps should be performed before featurization.
 You can use a Spark Pipeline to organize your data transformation steps in order.

     d.
-How would you recommend AWT measure the success of their model?
+How would you recommend MT measure the success of their model?

     For a classification model, they should measure the success of their model against a data set whereby a large portion of the data is used for training purposes, but a smaller set is reserved as examples that will be used to "test" the model to see how it performs against a known outcome.
 The output of the prediction as well as the "correct" output is passed to the one or more binary evaluation metrics which provide scores such as those from the Confusion Matrix, part of the MLlib MulticlassMetrics library, that give a perspective on accuracy and in what situations the models make mistakes.